paulipa/sico-wiki/community/rules.md

 - Fleet Commander Trainee
 - Industrial Commander

-# Dealing with round violations and problems
+# Dealing with rule violations and other problems
 > If someone is violating the rules set for the coalition or on your own corporation you are not allowed to take matters into your own hand.
 {.is-warning}